elastic/kibana/packages/kbn-eslint-import-resolver-kibana/README.md

       # that directory and we will look for plugins there
       pluginDirs:
         - ./kibana-plugins

+      # if you have some other special configuration supply a map of plugin
+      # ids to the directory containing their code
+      pluginMap:
+        plugin1: plugins/plugin1
+        plugin2: plugins/plugin2
 ```

 See [the resolvers docs](https://github.com/benmosher/eslint-plugin-import#resolvers) or the [resolver spec](https://github.com/benmosher/eslint-plugin-import/blob/master/resolvers/README.md#resolvesource-file-config---found-boolean-path-string-) for more details.